 • Price: $497 / £449 with lens

 This Micro Four Thirds mirrorless camera from Panasonic may date back to 2015, but it’s still available new with a 14-42mm lens for less than $500 / £500 all-in.
 This makes it one of the best-value buys for those who prefer to avoid the second-hand market, and you get a hell of a lot of camera for your money.
 The Lumix G7 was released in the early days of Panasonic’s exploration of 4K (in our review in the AP magazine at the time, we adorably referred to 4K as a new ‘buzzword’), and it also included 4K Photo modes.
-These allow for the extraction of 8MP stills from 4K footage, effectively giving you a 30fps burst mode – which even now in 2023, is hardly something to turn your nose up at.
+These allow for the extraction of 8MP stills from 4K footage, effectively giving you a 30fps burst mode – which even now is hardly something to turn your nose up at.

 The Lumix G7 is a fairly dinky little camera by modern mirrorless standards, but it manages to fit on some control dials for aperture and shutter speed control, as well as a free-angle rear display.
 This makes it a satisfying camera to use and control, and we also especially like the 2.36-million-dot electronic viewfinder, which is an excellent example of its type.